dominikj111/JigsawFlow/best-practices.md

 These are generic recommendations for software development, not tied to the JigsawFlow pattern

-**Module Lifecycle:**
+**Component Lifecycle:**

-- Implement proper cleanup in module shutdown procedures
+- Implement proper cleanup in component shutdown procedures
-- Release expensive resources when modules are replaced
+- Release expensive resources when components are replaced
 - Monitor memory usage in long-running applications

 **Resource Sharing:**

-- Use singleton registry for sharing expensive resources across modules
+- Use singleton registry for sharing expensive resources across components
 - Consider resource pooling for frequently created/destroyed objects

 ---